-The media production major prepares students for careers and service in electronic and moving media such as television, film, radio or the Web.
-Students may work with the campus television and multi-platform media, including radio, online video, and film, all serving the campus, local, and global communities.
-Opportunities also exist to announce and produce local, collegiate sports events.
+The media production major prepares students for careers and service in electronic media such as television, film, radio or Web.
+Students may work with the campus television station, radio station, and film production areas, all serving the campus, local, and global communities.
 Students participate in internships at television and film production companies in the greater Los Angeles area.